China marks Lunar New Year with prayers, incense, fireworks

 AP Photo

-A Chinese girl covers her ears as residents set off fireworks on the eve of Lunar New Year in Beijing, China, Friday, Jan.
-27, 2017.
-Chinese worldwide celebrate the Year of the Rooster on Jan 28, 2017 with family reunions and fireworks.
+A Malaysian ethnic Chinese girl holds offerings on the first day of Lunar New Year celebrations at a temple in Kuala Lumpur, Malaysia, Saturday, Jan.
+28, 2017.
+The celebrations mark the Year of the Rooster in the Chinese calendar.

 AP Photo